-The above measures may be applied to one (1), both, or multiple parties involved.6 Non-compliance of the Title IX Coordinator's directives and/or protective measures is a violation that may lead to additional disciplinary action.
-Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Maui College.
+The above measures may be applied to one (1), both, or multiple parties involved.
+Non-compliance of the Title IX Coordinator's directives and/or supportive measures is a violation that may lead to additional disciplinary action.
+Supportive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Maui College.